nbulger1/text-editor-pwa/README.md

 ## Description

-I was tasked to build a text editor that runs in the browser.
+I was tasked to build a progressive web application that runs in the browser.
 This single-page application meets PWA criteria, features a number of data persistqance techniques to serve as redunancy should one not be supported by a browser, and functions offline.

 I was given an existing application and instructed to implement methods for getting and storing data to an IndexedDB database.
 I used the `idb` package, a lightweight wrapper around the IndexedDB API, that features a number of methods useful for storing and retrieving data.